 2025 Ascot Gold Cup Preview

 First established back in 1807, the Ascot Gold Cup is a Group 1 horse race run over a marathon trip of just shy of two miles and four furlongs.
-The race was originally open to three-year-olds and older but was changed to four-year-olds and older which is it to the present day.
+The race was originally open to three-year-olds and older, but was changed to four-year-olds and older, which is how it is to the present day.

 A couple of fun facts regarding the Ascot Gold Cup, the 1844 winner was unnamed at the point of winning the race, because Nicholas I of Russia was in attendance, and the horse was named 'The Emperor' in honour of the monarch.